raideno/convex-billing/README.md

 > [!WARNING]
 > This library is still under development.
 Since it handles payments, please use it with caution.

-Stripe subscriptions, usage limits, and consumption for Convex apps.
+Stripe subscriptions, limits and features for Convex apps.
 Implemented according to the best practices listed in [Stripe Recommendations](https://github.com/t3dotgg/stripe-recommendations).

 ## Install